magreenberg/bh-admission-controller/README.md

 # Running

 ## Image Name
-Before running the deployment, update the "image:" line in the file deploy.yaml to match your ${REGISTRY} above.
+Before running the deployment:
+- Update the "image:" line in the file deploy.yaml to match your ${REGISTRY} above.
+- Update the vales in the configmap.yaml file

 ## Run Commands
 Run the following commands: